agarwaladiti423/WikiSearch/README.md

 ## Getting Started

-First, run the development server:
+First, run the development server on another repo WikiServer by using node server.js and then run this:

 ```bash
 npm run dev